 Email Deliverability Foundations

-Email deliverability refers to the ability to deliver emails to subscribers’ inboxes.
-That is how certain advertisers determine whether or not their email campaigns can make it to their subscribers’ inboxes.
-Every email marketer shares the common goals of landing in their recipients inbox and maximizing engagement.
-Email marketing is an important aspect of marketing and doing it right is key and contributes significantly to the success of your marketing campaigns.
-Munro Agency offers you an email marketing platform that will help you improve your email deliverability and increase conversions.
+Email deliverability is the ability to deliver emails to subscribers’ inboxes.
+Advertisers use it to determine whether or not their emails will make it to their subscribers’ inboxes.
+Every email marketer is aiming for their recipients’ inbox and maximising engagement.
+Email marketing is an essential aspect of marketing, and doing it right is key, as it contributes significantly to the success of your marketing campaigns.
+When setting up your email marketing campaign, you want to use a platform that will help you improve your email deliverability and conversion rate.

 Table of Contents